-7. Path Goal Theory - According to this point of view, in order to find out the presence of the leadership ability in an individual, it has to be found out as to what amount of strength and expectancy leader generates among his employees.
+7.Path Goal Theory - According to this point of view, in order to find out the presence of the leadership ability in an individual, it has to be found out as to what amount of strength and expectancy leader generates among his employees.
 This point of view is based on expectancy model of motivation.
 Strength here means encouraging the all round development of the employees and expectancy means preparing the way for the attainment of goals.
 The Path-Goal model is a theory based on specifying a leader's style or behavior that best fits the employee and work environment in order to achieve a goal.
-The goal is to increase an employee's motivation, satisfaction they become а productive empowerment, and so member of the organization.
-Employee satisfaction is contingent upon the leader's performance as both a facilitator and coach and rewards their employees for effective performance.
-The original Path-Goal identifies achievement-oriented, directive, participative, and supportive leader theory behaviors rooted in four (4 styles).
+The goal is to increase an employee's motivation, empowerment, and satisfaction so they become a productive member of the organization.
+Employee satisfaction is contingent upon the leader's performance as both a facilitator and coach and rewards their employees for effective Path-Goal performance.
+The original theory identifies achievementoriented, directive, participative, and supportive leader behaviors rooted in four (4 styles).